dvhx/games/README.md

 ### Virtual boyfriend ###
 [<img src="image/virtual_boyfriend.png">](https://dvhx.github.io/game-virtual-boyfriend)

 Chatbot with clothes.
 The idea was to take Ghost chat bot, add avatar as a cute boy and charge people for cute clothes via in-game currency (diamonds).
-It was lot of work and I don't it it broght much.
+It was lot of work and I don't think it broght much.
 Why boyfriend and not girlfriend?
 I thought girls are more likely to buy clothes, boys are more interested in removing clothes.
 This game have the most minigames, basically each new location has minigame of some sorts.
 ([Play in browser](https://dvhx.github.io/game-virtual-boyfriend), [Source code](https://github.com/dvhx/game-virtual-boyfriend))

 ### Word puzzle ###